Hemp Flower & Hemp Buds

 Once an outdoor field or indoor garden is filled with mature female hemp plants, they are flowered by using the help of light.
 Hemp plants are photoperiodic, which means they respond to light.
 In hemp’s case, hemp stops producing vegetative growth and begins to generate flowers once it receives 12-hours of light and 12-hours of darkness.

-After 7-12-weeks of flowering, hemp flowers are harvested.
+After 7-12-weeks of flowering, hemp flowers & hemp buds are harvested.
 Once harvested, the flowers will need to cure to promote a distinct flavor and aroma.
 Curing typically takes 1-3 months to complete.

-That’s right, it takes 4-7 months to produce hemp flowers from seed.
+That’s right, it takes 4-7 months to produce hemp flower & hemp buds from seed.
 Think about this number the next time you consume your hemp bud in a matter of minutes.
 Before you take a hit from your hemp flower of choice, always remember the long journey that your hemp buds traveled before it made it to your pipe.

-The best part about hemp flowers is that they are legal.
+The best part about hemp flowers & hemp buds is that they are legal.
 Thanks to the Farm Bill, all hemp-derived products are legal as long as they do not test above 0.3% THC.
 THC is the psychoactive cannabinoid that’s responsible for making you feel high or stoned.